alexdevero/alex-devero-blog/__drafts__/draft--es2018-features.md

 }
 ```

 With asynchronous iteration `for...of` loops also work with asynchronous code.
 This means that if you want to iterate over iterable and do some asynchronous operation you can.
-The `for...of` loop will now be asynchronous and let you await for asynchronous operations to complete.
+The `for...of` loop will now be asynchronous and let you await for the asynchronous operations to complete.

 What you have to remember is where to use the `await` keyword.
 You don't put it inside the loop.
 Instead, you put it at the beginning of the `for...of` loop, after the `for` keyword.
 Now, when you use the `next()` method to get the next value of the async iterator, you will get a [Promise].
 If you want to know more, you can find the proposal on [GitHub].